awakari/core/README.md

 > **Note**:
 >
-> Invoking Reader and Writer APIs require the corresponding proto files to be available on the client side.
+> Invoking Reader and Writer APIs without Client SDK requires the corresponding proto files to be available on the client side.

 # 5. Design